 MP for Hackney South and Shoreditch

-Dame Meg Hillier is a Labour and Co-operative MP for Hackney South and Shoreditch, first elected in 2005.
-She currently serves on the Treasury Committee and the Liaison Committee, and has previously sat on the Public Accounts Committee and several Liaison Committee roles, reflecting a focus on public finances and parliamentary scrutiny.
+Dame Meg Hillier has represented Hackney South and Shoreditch since 2005 as a Labour (Co-op) MP.
+She is an active member of Parliament's committees, currently serving on the Treasury Committee and the Commons Liaison Committee, and has sat on the Public Accounts Committee and other select committees.

-Declared financial interests include miscellaneous entries (7) and overseas visits (2).
+Declared financial interests include nine entries: seven miscellaneous items and two visits outside the UK.

 Generated 21 February 2026